codergma/read_doc/docs/tutorial.rst

 .. code-block:: python

-    from glitter import GlitterClient
+    from glitter-sdk import GlitterClient
-    url = 'http://127.0.0.1:26659'  # Use YOUR Glitter Root URL here
+    url = 'http://sg1.testnet.glitter.link:26659'  # Or Use YOUR Glitter Root URL here

 If the Glitter node or cluster doesn't require authentication tokens, you can do: